Updated May 29, 2020.

-Since I recently turned 31, I’ve been reflecting on the person I’ve become–what I love about myself, what I wish I’d done before now, what I can improve, why I am the way I am, etc. And I realized on a recent trip to Bali that travel is not only my favorite hobby, it has shaped my life!
-I took 5 mission trips with my church youth group in high school–two to Ontario, Canada; three to Ensenada, Mexico–but I started traveling solo in my twenties, and those trips and experiences have shaped my life in ways I love!
-Here is my list of 20 trips to take in your 20s!
+Since I recently entered my 30s, I’ve been reflecting on the person I’ve become—what I love about myself, what I wish I’d done before now, what I can improve, why I am the way I am, etc. And I realized on a recent trip to Bali that travel is not only my favorite hobby, it has shaped my life!

 1. Your First Trip Abroad

 If you haven’t been out of the country by the time you reach your 20s, do it!
 It will make you wiser, more well-rounded, and help you understand yourself and the world you live in.
 It will change your life in countless ways!
-I can look back on my trip to Japan and see how it was a turning point in my life.
+I can look back on my trip to Japan when I was just 20 and see how it was a turning point in my faith and my life.

 2. The Solo Trip

 Trust me, you can do it!
-My first ever solo trip was to Japan for three months when I was 20.
-I couldn’t read road signs, I couldn’t understand the language (at first–I quickly learned enough to get around), and I loved how it made me feel–empowered!
-You don’t have to go to a place where you don’t speak the language, however.
-Anywhere out of your hometown or home state can count.
-I definitely recommend a solo trip abroad, though!
-Not so sure?
-Here are 5 Reasons to Travel Solo.
+My trip to Japan was my first ever solo trip.
+I couldn’t read road signs or understand the language (though I surprised myself when I quickly learned enough Japanese to get around), and I loved how it made me feel: empowered!
+You don’t have to go to a place where you don’t speak the language, though.
+Anywhere out of your hometown or home state counts.
+Not so sure about that?

 3. Girls-only (or Boys-only)

-Sometimes you just need to getaway with your friends!
-I’ve taken trips to the Bahamas; Asheville, NC; St. Augustine, FL; and Paris with a girlfriend, and we always had tons of fun!
-In 2009, my fiancé broke up with me a couple of months before our wedding, so I had this honeymoon trip booked (that I paid for–red flag!) for a seven-day cruise to seven islands in the Caribbean.
-I asked my friend (who was getting divorced) to come with me, and we lived it up island style all week!
+Sometimes you just need to getaway with a friend!
+I’ve taken trips to the Bahamas; Asheville, NC; St. Augustine, FL; and Paris with my girl friends, and we always have tons of fun!
+In 2009, my fiancé broke up with me a couple of months before our wedding, so I had this whole honeymoon trip booked (that I paid for in advance!) for a seven-day cruise to seven islands in the Caribbean.
+I asked my friend who was going through a divorce to come with me, and we lived it up island style all week long!
 Never waste an opportunity–just go!

 5. The Dream Trip